Menu

 Spouses can buy a joint policy that covers both of them.
 However, some policies only cover the first person diagnosed with a critical illness.
 Some policies cover dependent children when they reach a particular age.

 Since the cash payout may be used for any purpose, many people choose to apply it to their recovery.
-The money can pay for treatments that are not provided by the NHS, holistic therapies, or to purchase special therapeutic equipment.
+The money can be used to pay for treatments not provided by the NHSholistic therapies, or special therapeutic equipment.

 By shortening their recovery time, policyholders can get their lives back to normal.
 If returning to work following an injury or illness is not possible, an included total and permanent disability (TPD) clause may kick in and provide a lump sum payment.